 Spay N Play

 In an ongoing effort to promote responsibility and to stop suffering, Big Cat Rescue is pleased to present our international Spay and Play program.
 Bring us an original receipt, from your vet, showing that you spayed or neutered a pet, or a receipt from an animal shelter showing that you adopted a spayed or neutered pet, within the past year, and get a FREE PASS for our day tour.
-That is a $29.00 value!
+That is a $36.00 value!
 If you are the kind of person who cares enough to protect your pet, or feral cats, from over population and all the horrors that go with it, then you are the kind of people that we want to meet.
+See Day Tours for times and tell the Ticket agent you have a Free Pass to redeem.
 So fix a pet and bring us proof (the receipt, not the cat) and we will give you a tour that you will be talking about for years.
-See Day Tours for times.

 Think you want to have just one litter first?
 Think again: